Poland Missile Attack Triggers Surprise Clash as Blame Game Spirals

 The risk of collective response and potential retaliatory action seemed to hang in the balance Tuesday, as Poland’s Prime Minister called an emergency security meeting, Poland raised its military readiness, and President Joe Biden and other world leaders gathered in an emergency unplanned meeting on the sidelines of the G20 summit Tuesday.
 Zelensky’s repeated assertion Ukraine was not responsible could cast a shadow of doubt over the relatively cool heads that appear to have emerged after the NATO clarification that the incident was “likely” caused by Ukrainian air defenses.

 So far, though, other western leaders appear to be sticking to the NATO narrative.
-The Polish Prime Minister, Mateusz Morawiecki said Wednesday that Ukrainian rockets hit Poland, in what appears to be another contradiction to Zelensky’s claim.
+Polish Prime Minister Mateusz Morawiecki said Wednesday that Ukrainian rockets hit Poland, in what appears to be another contradiction to Zelensky’s claim.

 And Zelensky has acknowledged that evidence could still emerge that points towards Ukrainian military defenses.
 “I want us to be fair and if it was the use of our air defense, then I want this evidence,” Zelensky said, according to NEXTA.